VolodymyrSam/VolodymyrSam/README.md

 - 👀 I’m interested in Back-End, Front-End and telergam bots
 - 🌱 I’m currently learning much info
 - 💞️ I’m looking to collaborate in interesting startups
-- 📫 How to reach me -- write to me in social networks @vovamriya21
+- 📫 How to reach me -- write to me in telegram @mriya_21